 Welcome to Arnot's Cottage, a self-catering holiday home which accommodates four people.
 It is centrally situated in the Dumfries and Galloway town of Kirkcudbright - seen above.
 When you want to move through our website please click on the appropriate page shown on the menu top left of this page.

-As usual lots of exciting and interesting activities will be in store for visitors in 2013!
+Lots of exciting and interesting activities will be in store for visitors in 2014!

 The Galloway Forest Dark Sky Park is the only designated dark sky park in the UK.
 There are super opportunities to star gaze in designated places - see the website: www.forestry.gov/darkskygalloway